 Information on Castedge Coal Mine is taken from Kevin Dranfield’s book, ‘Goyt Valley Miner’.
 The book costs £5 and includes some great photos illustrating the history of the mine.
-Use our contact page if you’d like details on how to order a copy.
+See below for information on how to obtain a copy.

 Above & below: These two photos show the devastation caused by the flash flood.
 (Click either image to enlarge.)

 Below: Old OS maps show a ‘Coal Pit’ between Errwood Hall and Castedge Farmhouse (click to expand).
 But it’s virtually impossible to find any evidence of the workings today, even if you know where to look.
 All that remains are a few scattered brick foundations.
 The entrance to the mine has long since been blocked and is now covered by thick undergrowth.